farmOS/farmOS/docs/hosting/googlemaps.md

 As of June 22nd, 2016 the Google Maps API requires an API key.

-This means that if you are hosting farmOS yourself, you need to create an API key in order to use any of the mapping components in farmOS.
+This means that if you are hosting farmOS yourself, you need to create an API key in order to use the Google Maps base layers in farmOS maps.
+If an API key is not provided during installation, [OpenStreetMap] will be used as the default base layer instead.

 Anyone who had a farmOS site installed before June 22nd, 2016, and was actively using it, was automatically grandfathered in and does not need an API key: